MohamedMostafa21/Sign-Language-Recognition-Using-MediaPipe-and-OpenCV/README.md

 IPress keys 0 to 9 to save the keypoints to a file called "point_history.csv" located in the "model/point_history_classifier" folder as shown below.<br>
 1st column represents the pressed number (used as class ID), the rest are the Coordinates History<br>
 <img src="https://user-images.githubusercontent.com/37477845/102345850-54ede380-3fe1-11eb-8d04-88e351445898.png" width="80%"><br><br>
-The key point coordinates are the ones that have undergone the following preprocessing up to ④.<br>

 <img src="https://user-images.githubusercontent.com/37477845/102244148-49e27700-3f3f-11eb-82e2-fc7de42b30fc.png" width="80%"><br><br>
 In the initial state, 4 types of learning data are included: stationary, clockwise, counterclockwise, and moving. <br>
 If necessary, add 5 or later, or delete the existing data of csv to prepare the training data.<br>